tttMelody/KAP-manual/en/integration/qlik.en.md

 on (KYLIN_COUNTRY.COUNTRY=KYLIN_ACCOUNT.ACCOUNT_COUNTRY)
 ```

-Click **Load Data** on the upper right of the window, Qlik sense will send out inspection query to test the connection based on the script.
+Click **Load Data** on the upper right of the window, Qlik sense will then send out inspection query to test the connection based on the script.

 ![Load Data](images/qlik/load_data.png)